What is hospice care

 Home hospice consultations are only available during normal working hours however if your pet is in crisis and needs to be put to sleep at home, we have a 24/7 service for emergencies.

-What does a visit involve?
+What does a home visit involve?

 At the time of the visit we will ask about your communication preferences.

-You will receive a written report and, on request, we can send a copy to your family vet.
+You will also receive a written report, and, on request, we can send a copy to your family vet.
 Ongoing support is a vital part of our services.
 Our nurse will then work closely with you and play an important role in navigating you through the advice and treatment given.

 Click here for prices